Code-Institute-Submissions/rockanrolla/README.md

 + __*Implement contents in quantity and quality on section's columns:*__ The visual available space on some of the right columns, in pages index.html, events.html and contact.html, and on the left column in clips.html is a chance to include more contents about the band.

 + __*Ticket / Band Hiring managment:*__ Actually the band use external companies to manage this features.
-A challenge for every band is to manage this so no external control over them is impossed by the ticketing industry.
+A challenge for every band is to manage this independently so no external control over them is impossed by the ticketing industry.

++ __*Better design adapted to specific devices:*__ As a challenge to learn more about design, this site could always be improved.
+Typography types, sizes and colors as the same applied to backgrounds and other elements are qualities that display in different ways in different devices.
+Also the responsive design and the breakpoints in media queries are always changing with the new devices releases, so yes, this all could be a future implementation to keep in mind.

 <img src="assets\images\icons\buttonup.png" alt="Back to Features" width="20" height="20"/> *[Back to Features](#features)*